convox/convox/docs/getting-started/introduction.md

 To create a Convox account simply go [here](https://console.convox.com/signup).
 We recommend using your company email address if you have one, and using your actual company name as the organization name.
 You can invite your colleagues to your organization later.

-## Install the Convox CLI and login
+## Install the Convox CLI and Login

 To install the Convox CLI follow the instructions for your operating system: